etobicoke/mokolo/README.md

 ### Prerequisite
 NMF uses extensively <a href="http://sylvester.jcoglan.com/", target="_blank">Sylvester</a>, a vector and matrix math library for JavaScript written by James Coglan.
-If Sylvester is not already installed, npm will do it for you.
+If Sylvester is not already installed, npm will do it for you during mokolo's installation.

 ### Initialization
 ```
 var mokolo = require('mokolo'),
-    factorizer = new mokolo.NMF();
+    nmf = new mokolo.NMF();
 ```

 ### Usage
 ```
-factorizer.factorize(options, callback);
+nmf.factorize(options, callback);
 ```
 ##### options
 options is a hash with the following structure.